coach1988/IPTV-Solution/README.md

 ## Known issues

 - Code quality: I am no coder, especially not for Django.
 Expect a lot of dirty code.
-But waht can i say?
+But what can i say?
 It works for me;)
 - Encodings: I am bad at encodings, I am bad at http-headers and I am bad at writing files; I am sure that you will run into issues with more exotic characters and encodings
 - Security: I am aware of a lot of conceptual security issues; This solution was designed to be deployed inhouse for my wife (and no, she would not know how to spoof anything or get around the firewall)
 - Webserver: Right now, everything is based on the Django's and Flask's webservers; I would like to give interested parties at least the option to deploy this solution with their own webservers, but I don't know enough about WSGI and ASGI for that yet